Virtual Office Hours

 Do you have reams of research data that you need to organize and document?
 Do you need to ensure that it is accessible to the public and/or preserved for the long term?
 Are you applying for a grant that requires you to create a data management plan?
 If so, then this drop-in session is for you.

-Stephen Klein will help you navigate the world of data management during drop-in video consultations on the third Tuesday of the each month from 2-3pm.
+Stephen Klein will help you navigate the world of data management during drop-in video consultations on the second Tuesday of the each month from 2-3pm.
 Advance registration is possible but not required.

-Click here to join during Tuesdays 2-3pm and if another person is being assisted, you'll be kept in the "waiting room" until the librarian is available.
+Click here to join during Tuesdays (the third Tuesday of the month) 2-3pm and if another person is being assisted, you'll be kept in the "waiting room" until the librarian is available.
 Or email Stephen for an alternative meeting time if Tuesday afternoons do not work.

 CUNY Academic Commons: Data Management Tools (Note: Some of the tools listed on this page may not be appropriate for data management plans or long-term data management.)